enviromapholdings/Docs/getting-started-analyst/log-in.rst

 	Enter the password you just logged in with.

 New Password:
-	Enter what youw want your new password to be.
+	Enter what you want your new password to be.

 Confirm Password:
-	Re-enter what your new password.
+	Re-enter what you want your new password to be (must be the same as what you entered for **New Password** above).

 .. note::